 The IV-E stipends provide support for full-time students in their senior year enrolled in the BASW program.
-A CalSWEC reimbursement program is available for part-time students currently employed with the County Social Services department that provides child-welfare or assistance benefits eligibility functions.
+A CalSWEC reimbursement program is available for part-time students currently employed with the County Social Services department that provides child-welfare.
 All part-time applicants must provide a letter of support from their agency administrator/director.
 Financial support for awarded part-time students will include actual cost of full tuition and fees, book costs as well as a travel allowance.

 Students must first be admitted into the BASW program.
 Students are required to submit a CalSWEC application.
 The application is supplemented with various questions designed to ascertain their interest and level of commitment to a career in public child welfare.
 Once accepted into the program students must undergo pre-screening for county employment, including fingerprinting and participation in the criminal clearance process as well as a psychological and/or medical exam.
 The student is required to sign a contract to secure full-time employment in a public child welfare agency after graduation.